To qualify for this award through NVC, you must have:

 Recognizing and honoring volunteers sets a standard for service to others.
 It encourages a sustained commitment to civic participation and inspires others to make volunteering a central part of their lives.
 The President's Volunteer Service Award recognizes individuals, families, and groups that have achieved a certain standard – measured by the number of hours served over a 12-month period or cumulative hours earned over the course of a lifetime.

 ***If someone has completed 100 or more hours of service to the community and do not meet the qualifications for the award through NVC, I would recommend that they ask the organization that they served with to recognize them for this award.
 Most non-profits and places of worship are eligible to participate in this program, and it is a great award to pursue.

-Any questions, please call Kelly Blanco at 210-486-4010 or email at firstname.lastname@example.org.
-Bring your application and records of service to the Cypress Campus Center, room 126.
-Application dates are November 1, 2012 or April 4, 2013.
-Service needs to performed and documented on or before the application date in order to receive your award this year academic year.
+Any questions, please call Kelly Blanco at 210-486-4010 or email at email@example.com.
+Bring your application and documentation of service to the Huisache Hall, room 109.
+Application dates are November 8, 2013 DATE EXTENDED TO NOV 27TH or April 17, 2014.
+Service needs to performed and documented on or before the application date in order to receive your award in the semester that it is submitted.